A tiny owl was saved after getting stuck in the Rockefeller Center tree: ‘It’s the Christmas miracle of 2020’

-“She said, ‘At the Christmas tree in the Rockefeller Center,’” Kalish, the founder and director of the center, told The Washington Post.
+“She said, ‘At the Christmas tree in the Rockefeller Center,’ ” Kalish, the founder and director of the center, told The Washington Post.
 “I’ve been doing this for 20 years and I’ve never heard a story like that.”

-The tale of the rescued owl — who has, naturally, since been dubbed, “Rockefeller” — quickly became the silver lining of the rocky debut for this year’s version of the iconic Christmas tree.
-The 75-foot-tall Norway spruce from Oneonta, N.Y., emerged on Saturday looking worse for the wear, with many mocking its bedraggled branches and thin needles as a “metaphor for 2020.”
+The tale of the rescued owl — who has, naturally, since been dubbed “Rockefeller” — quickly became the silver lining of the rocky debut for this year’s version of the iconic Christmas tree.
+The 75-foot-tall Norway spruce from Oneonta, N.Y., emerged on Saturday looking worse for wear, with some calling its bedraggled branches and thin needles as a “metaphor for 2020.”

-As the world was busy this weekend mocking the tree, which a Rockefeller Center spokesperson told NBC’s “Today” show will look better after unfolding more following its long ride from upstate, a small stowaway was hiding inside its limbs.
+As the world was busy this weekend mocking the tree — which a Rockefeller Center spokesperson told NBC’s “Today” show will look better after unfolding more following its long ride from upstate — a small stowaway was hiding inside its limbs.

 When the spruce was still horizontal early in the process, one of the workers who was unraveling the branches spotted the creature buried in the base of the tree, Kalish said.
 The woman who called Kalish, who said her husband also works for the company in charge of this task, told her the man initially thought the owl might be injured because it was glued to the tree’s base.